Decelium/launchpad/FirstDApp/README.md

 1. Create a project directory
 2. Create the following Solidity program, called `mood.sol`, in your project directory using a text editor:

         // SPDX-License-Identifier:  MIT
         pragma solidity ^0.8.1;

         contract MoodDiary{
-        string mood;
+            string mood="initial";

             //create a function that writes a mood to the smart contract function setMood(string memory _mood) public{
                 mood = _mood;
             }

             //create a function that reads the mood from the smart contract function getMood() public view returns(string memory){
                 return mood;
             }
         }

 3. Compile `mood.sol`  to `.bin` and `.abi` files with the following commands in your project directory: